UBC-MDS/Poisonous_Mushroom_Predictor/doc/Poisonous_Mushroom_Predictor_Report.md

 </tbody>
 </table>

-Hence, we would like to see the confusion matrix of prediction in cross validation (Table 2).
+These results are visualized in the confusion matrix of prediction in cross validation (Table 2).
 We can see that the TP(True Positive) is 3345 such that for mushrooms that are edible, our Logistic Regression Classifier identified all of them correctly as ‘edible.’
-FP(False Positive) here is 0 given all the edible mushrooms are being correctly identified.
-TN(True Negative) is 3125, for 3154 poisonous mushrooms in our train data set, 3152 of them are correctly identified as ‘poisonous’ while FN(False Negative) is 2 since only 2 of them are being identified as ‘edible’ even though they are actually poisonous.
+FP(False Positive) here is 0, indicating that all edible mushrooms are being correctly identified.
+TN(True Negative) is 3152, for 3154 poisonous mushrooms in our train data set, 3152 of them are correctly identified as ‘poisonous’ while FN(False Negative) is 2 indicating that 2 observations were identified as ‘edible’ even though they are actually poisonous.

-Given the formula of `recall`, we can see how the 0.99 recall score in the Table 1 is calculated:
+We can see how the 0.99 recall score in the Table 1 is calculated given the below formula for `recall` :

 $$ recall = \\frac{TP}{TP+FN} = \\frac{3345}{3345+2} \\approx 0.99 $$

-Given that our model is performing extremely better than we expected.
-We did not do hyper-parameter optimization and directly applied it to the test data set to evaluate our model.
+Given that our model is performing much better than we expected, We did not do hyper-parameter optimization and directly applied it to the test data set to evaluate our model.
 The confusion matrix of prediction on the test data is given below (Table 3).

-Test result is quite similar to the cross validation results.
-We can see that the TP(True Positive) is 863 such that for mushrooms that are edible, our Logistic Regression Classifier identified all of them correctly as ‘edible.’
+The test result is quite similar to the cross validation results.
+We can see that the TP(True Positive) is 863.
+Indicating that our Logistic Regression Classifier correctly identified all ‘edible’ mushrooms.
 FP(False Positive) here is 0 given all the edible mushrooms are being correctly identified.
-TN(True Negative) is 761, for the total 762 poisonous mushrooms in our train data set, 761 of them are correctly identified as ‘poisonous’ while FN(False Negative) is 1 since only 1 of them are being identified as ‘edible’ even though it is actually poisonous.
+TN(True Negative) is 761, indicating that of 762 poisonous mushrooms in our test data set, 761 of them are correctly identified as ‘poisonous.’
+FN(False Negative) is 1 since 1 observation is classified as ‘edible’ even though it is actually poisonous.

 <table class="table" style="width: auto !important; margin-left: auto; margin-right: auto;">
 <caption>